-The Annual Department of Medicine Research Day will take place on Thursday, May 25, 2017 and is one the department’s largest events showcasing over 90 graduate students, 30 postdoctoral fellows and 292 residents’ research being conducted over the past year.
+The Annual Department of Medicine Research Day took place on Thursday, May 25, 2017 and is one the department’s largest events showcasing over 90 graduate students, 30 postdoctoral fellows and 292 residents’ research being conducted over the past year.

 8:00 a.m. – 4:00 p.m.
 Classroom D (WMC 2F1.04 )

 Each oral presenter will be given 10 minutes to present their research followed by 5 minutes of Q&A from the judges and audience.
 There will be a practice session the day before, Wednesday May 24th, 2017 between 1:15 – 3:00 p.m. in Classroom D (WMC 2F1.04).